-Information used in this permit including wastewater flows, population equivalents, lagoon storage capacity, land application rates, etc. was based on current regulations, application received and previously issued permits.
+Information used in this permit including wastewater flows, population equivalents, design flows, loading rates, etc. based on current regulations, application received and previously issued permits.

 Part II - Operator Certification Requirements

 ✓ This facility is required to have a certified operator.

 As per [10 CSR 20-6.010(8) Terms and Conditions of a Permit], permittees shall operate and maintain facilities to comply with the Missouri Clean Water Law and applicable permit conditions and regulations.
 Operators or supervisors of operations at regulated wastewater treatment facilities shall be certified in accordance with [10 CSR 20-9.020(2)] and any other applicable state law or regulation.
 As per [10 CSR 20-9.020(2)(A)], requirements for operation by certified personnel shall apply to all wastewater treatment systems, if applicable, as listed below: